RingCentral vs Zoom: Which is Best in 2023?

 But which of them takes the top spot?

-Before jumping into the comparison of RingCentral vs. Zoom, let’s take some time to understand each company and product.
+Before comparing RingCentral vs. Zoom, let’s take some time to understand each company and product.

 What is RingCentral?